caa-minions/caa-minions.github.io/_pages/conf.md

 ## CAA

-Here you will find a list of all our talks!
+You will find a list of all our talks here!
-For finding the Minions online have a look in our [list](https://caa-minions.github.io/minions/).
+For finding the Minions online check out our [list](https://caa-minions.github.io/minions/).

 ## CAA 2021 - Limassol, Cyprus (went digital)